toribnax/swe432tomcat/README.md

  e. activate automatic deploys

- f. click on deploy the "master" branch (only this time so you can see the changes immediately)
+ f. click on deploy the `master` branch (only this time so you can see the changes immediately)

  g.
 Once your deploy is processed, click on "View"